ch-stark/argocdpoliciesblog/blog.md

 ### Summary

    This overview had the purpose to explain why it is a good idea to use Policies together with GitOpsOperator/ArgoCD.
 Both
    approaches can heavily benefit from each other.
 Certainly it needs to be highlighted that the focus of RHACM-Policies is to support customers becoming `compliant` from a technical point of view.
-It can be even seen as ArgoCD extension to Governance.
+It can be even seen as `ArgoCD extension to Governance`.
 You get all the great benefits highlighted above out of the box.
    Both `sites` will provide further features in the future like enhanced `Operator` or `Dependency` Management.